Watts-College/crj-507-spring-2026/index.md

 ## E. Late and Missing Assignments

 Grades for the course are largely based on weekly labs.
-Assigned work is accompanied by detailed instructions, adequate time for completion and opportunities to consult the instructor with questions.
+Assigned work is accompanied by detailed instructions, adequate time for completion, and opportunities to consult the instructor with questions.
 As a result, each assignment element in the course is expected to be completed in a timely fashion by the due date.
 After the review session, it is no longer possible to receive points for assignments.

 ## F. Course Communications and Instructor Feedback

 **Course content** is hosted on this website.
-Lecture files, assignments and other course communications will be transmitted via this site and/or through the class email list. **All assignment submissions** will be made through the [**Canvas shell**](https://canvas.asu.edu/courses/224565).
+Lecture files, assignments, and other course communications will be transmitted via this site and/or through the class email list. **All assignment submissions** will be made through the [**Canvas shell**](https://canvas.asu.edu/courses/224565).

 Please post lab questions on the [**Get Help**](https://watts-college.github.io/crj-507-fall-2025/help/) page on this site, schedule individual office hours using the [Calendly link](https://calendly.com/jacobtnyoung/crj-507-student-meeting), and [email me](mailto:CRJ507@asu.edu) directly instead of using the Canvas system.

 Be aware that I will attempt to respond to any course-related email as quickly as possible.
 I ask that you allow between 24 and 48 hours as a reasonable time to reply to questions or other issues posed in an email.
 Additionally, the general timeline for grading and feedback on assignments is no more than 5 work days.

 ASU email is the official means of communication among students, faculty, and staff.
-You bear the responsibility of missed messages and should check your ASU-assigned email regularly.
+You bear the responsibility for missed messages and should check your ASU-assigned email regularly.
 All correspondence will be sent to your ASU email account.
 Please ensure Canvas notifications are being sent to your email.

 ## G. Student Conduct: Expectation of Professional Behavior

 Respectful conversations and tolerance of others&#39; opinions will be strictly enforced.
 Any inappropriate language, threatening, harassing, or otherwise inappropriate behavior during discussion could result in the student(s) being administratively dropped from the course with no refund, per [**ASU Policy USI 201-10**](http://www.asu.edu/aad/manuals/usi).

-Students are required to adhere to the behavior standards listed in the [**Arizona Board of Regents Policy Manual Chapter V: Campus and Student Affairs**](https://public.powerdms.com/ABOR/documents/1491970) .
+Students are required to adhere to the behavior standards listed in the [**Arizona Board of Regents Policy Manual Chapter V: Campus and Student Affairs**](https://public.powerdms.com/ABOR/documents/1491970).

 # H. Academic Integrity and Honesty

 ASU expects the highest standards of academic integrity.
-Violations of academic integrity include but are not limited to cheating, plagiarism, fabrication, etc. or facilitating any of these activities.
+Violations of academic integrity include, but are not limited to, cheating, plagiarism, fabrication, etc., or facilitating any of these activities.
 This course relies heavily on writing and original critical thought.
 Any student who is suspected of not producing his or her own original work will be reported to the College of Public Programs for investigation.

 **Plagiarism will not be tolerated**. **Any student who plagiarizes or fabricates her or his work will receive no credit for the assignment.
 Additional disciplinary action following investigation may occur at the discretion of the instructor, up to and including course failure.**